monplot/Churn-Prediction-for-Customer-Retention-Analytics/README.md

 # churn_prediction
-I undertook this academic project for my Data Analytics class in Syracuse University
+I undertook this academic project for my Data Mining class in Northeastern University

 Churn Prediction for KKBox